Ukraine rushes to save cultural heritage from destruction | DW | 17.03.2022

 He says that Russian president Vladimir Putin may have similar intentions, having claimed that "there is no Ukrainian nation, no Ukrainian identity" — meaning cultural heritage could be targeted to prove his point.

 The committee's response is to offer support to all museums and cultural institutions in Ukraine to secure and relocate their collections.
-Ukielski said that a first shipment of special packaging materials to protect the museum's collections is currently arriving in Lviv.
+Ukielski said that a first shipment of special packaging materials to protect museum collections is currently arriving in Lviv.

 The Committee for Aid to Museums of Ukraine also plans to provide assistance in the documentation, digitalization and inventory of collections, and welcomes international partners to join the effort.